3Einstens/IronChef/README.md

-# Cook Me Now
+# IronChef

 ## Team
 - Team name: **3Einstens**,
 - Team members: **Hideki, Karthik and Raghu**

 ## Description
-**Cook Me Now is `Ice Bucket Challenge` for Recipe.**
+**IronChef is `Ice Bucket Challenge` for Recipe.**

 Everyone loves foods, but not many people cook.
 Having a healthy diet is a key to having a wonderful life.
-Cook Me Now helps everyone to enjoy the cooking by applying the essence of the gamification.
+IronChef helps everyone to enjoy the cooking by applying the essence of the gamification.
 The rule could be similar to Ice Bucket Challenge.
 If you receive a recipe challenge from your friends, you SHOULD accept it, cook it, and post your recipe on the net.
 Then you could challenge some your friends for their recipes!

 ## User Stories
 ### The following functionalities are required to be implemented: